nf-core/bamtofastq/README.md

 ## Credits

 nf-core/bamtofastq was originally written by Friederike Hanssen.
 It was ported to DSL2 by Susanne Jodoin.
+It was further maintained by Famke Bäuerle.

 We thank the following people for their extensive assistance in the development of this pipeline: